 - Implementation experience: Customers that IDC interviewed rated BigCommerce above average for its implementation experience.
 Smaller customers IDC spoke with were able to implement without developers.

 BigCommerce was named as a Challenger in 2022 Gartner® Magic Quadrant™ for Digital Commerce Platforms for the third year in a row.
 It was even given the Retail Global Vendors in Partnership (VIP) Award for 2022 Australian Solution Provider of the Year for its achievement in excellent customer and employee culture and how it translates to great business results.

 In August 2020, the company announced the availability of checkout on Instagram.
 Eligible U.S. merchants will be among the first to adopt the new feature, which provides shoppers an intuitive, seamless and secure way to purchase products they discover on Instagram in a few clicks, without leaving the app.

 E-commerce Nation also reports that “BigCommerce was the first ecommerce platform to integrate Google’s AMP into an e-commerce.”
 For the 50% of online shoppers who use their smartphones to make purchases, this integration speeds page loading time, improving the experience for mobile users.

 BigCommerce scales as you grow

-WebsiteBuilderExpert says of BigCommerce “Think of it like a jumbo jet: it’s got all the powerful tools necessary to take your online store on a long-haul flight, without you having to change planes halfway through.”
-While ecommerceguide.com notes that Wix and Shopify may be better suited for stores looking to sell 1-10 products, they recommend BigCommerce “even if you just have 5 products to sell today, in a year your store might grow much bigger (both in terms of products and orders being processed).
+While Ecommerce Guide notes that Wix and Shopify may be better suited for stores looking to sell 1-10 products, they recommend BigCommerce “even if you just have 5 products to sell today, because in a year your store might grow much bigger (both in terms of products and orders being processed).
 In that case, you should still consider BigCommerce.”